We used to live in communitites where we’d spend most of our lives with people we knew.

 5 Tips For Writing Better Cover Letters

-1. Have a target audience in mind and write for them
+1. Have a specific person in mind and write for them

-You’re not going to be able to simply list your job experience (my track record spans sales, warehouse work and entrepreneurship) and expect a hiring manager to immediately see what you bring to the table.
+You’re not going to be able to simply list your job experience and expect a hiring manager to immediately see what you bring to the table.

 2. Find the common threads